-The White Tower is one of the most recognizable buildings of Thessaloniki and there is no doubt that this tower, which was a part of the fortification of the medieval Thessaloniki is today the absolute symbol of the city.
+The White Tower is one of the most recognizable structures of Thessaloniki.
+Actually, there is no doubt that this tower, which was a part of the fortification of medieval Thessaloniki is today the absolute symbol and trademark of the city.

 Through the years the tower was served as a fortress, a garrison, and a prison.
 It was in 1826 when the building gained the name "Tower of Blood" or "red Tower" due to the massacre of rebellious Janissaries who were imprisoned here after the order of Sultan Mahmud ll.
 The present name "White Tower" was acquired by the monument when Thessaloniki became officially a part of Greece in 1912.
 Then as a symbolic gesture of cleansing, the tower was whitewashed and this fact provided the new name.